puzzle/2Redmine/README.md

 | --otrs-query | otrs ticket title filter|
 | --otrs-queue | otrs queue name to import tickets from, e.g. --otrs-queue-name MyQueue|

-### How do I get the StatusId, ProjectId or Issue StatusId
+### How do I get the StatusId or ProjectId?

 Go on the redmine

-Type in the url
+Type in the url:

-- issues.xml

 - projects.xml